Limes are members of the Citrus family. Modern citrus fruits, according to genetic analysis, are complex

 Citrus australasica: Australian Finger Lime –

-small, cylindrical fruit, filled with fleshy, round vesicles and fewer, separate seeds.
+small leaves, cylindrical fruit filled with fleshy, round vesicles, fewer, separate seeds,

-Hybrids with other citrus species have produced a variety of rind colors.
+enjoyable lime-like flavor.
+Hybrids with other citrus species have produced a variety of

 Citrus latifolia: Tahiti / Persian / Bearss Lime –